RolfyLl/configure-ad/README.md

 </p>
 <p>
-Setup Remote Desktop for non-administrative users on Client-1 Log into Client-1 as RolphyLluveres.com\Hector_admin and open system properties Click “Remote Desktop”
-Allow “domain users” access to remote desktop
+Here I setup Remote Desktop for non-administrative users on Client-1 Logged into Client-1 as RolphyLluveres.com\Hector_admin and open system properties Allow “domain users” access to remote desktop
-You can now log into Client-1 as a normal, non-administrative user now
+Now I was able to log into Client-1 as a normal, non-administrative user.

 </p>
 <br />